 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Desjardins reported total carbon emissions of approximately 18,975,000 kg CO2e, a decrease from about 20,178,000 kg CO2e in 2023.
-The emissions data for 2022 indicates a total of about 19,438,000 kg CO2e, with specific contributions from Scope 1 emissions at approximately 5,404,000 kg CO2e, Scope 2 at about 1,218,000 kg CO2e, and Scope 3 at around 12,816,000 kg CO2e.
-This trend shows a commitment to reducing emissions across all scopes, although detailed Scope 3 data is not consistently disclosed.
-Desjardins has set ambitious climate commitments, aiming for net zero emissions by 2040 across its operational and financial activities, particularly in high-emission sectors such as energy, real estate, and transportation.
-Additionally, the organisation has committed to reducing its absolute Scope 1 and Scope 2 emissions by 50% compared to 2020 levels by 2030, a target that has been approved by the Science Based Targets initiative (SBTi).
+In 2024, Desjardins reported total carbon emissions of approximately 18,975,000 kg CO2e.
+This marks a decrease from 2023, when emissions were about 20,178,000 kg CO2e.
+The emissions data for 2022 indicates a total of about 19,438,000 kg CO2e, with a breakdown of 5,404,000 kg CO2e from Scope 1, 1,218,000 kg CO2e from Scope 2, and 12,816,000 kg CO2e from Scope 3 emissions.
+Desjardins has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 GHG emissions by 50% compared to 2020 levels by 2030.
+This target has been approved by the Science Based Targets initiative (SBTi).
+Additionally, the organisation aims for net zero emissions across all operational and financial activities by 2040, focusing on high-emission sectors such as energy, real estate, and transportation.
 The emissions data is not cascaded from any parent organisation, and all figures are reported directly by Desjardins.
-The organisation's ongoing efforts reflect a proactive approach to climate responsibility, aligning with industry standards and expectations for sustainability.
+The organisation's commitment to sustainability is reflected in its ongoing efforts to monitor and reduce its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents